terra-money/docs/tutorial-style-example.md

 # Title <!--- All headings use sentence-style capitalization -->

 <!--- provide a 2-4 sentence overview of the tutorial here. -->
-In this tutorial, you will learn how to...
+In this tutorial, you will learn how to organize and write a tutorial.

 ## Prerequisites